evidlabel/lawcite/README.md

 ## Disclaimer

-`lawcite` is a tool for converting publicly available Danish legal documents into BibTeX format for use in LaTeX.
+`lawcite` is a tool for converting publicly available Danish laws into BibTeX format for use in LaTeX.

 It does not provide legal advice or interpret legal content.

 The tool processes and represents data from public sources, such as retsinformation.dk, without modification to the original content.